andrewzm/deepspat-website/content/_index.md

 ####################### Banner #########################
 banner:
-  title : "Deep Learning for Spatial and <br> Spatio-Temporal Statistics" image : "images/4_4_Chicago_data_pred_uncertainty.png" content : "Brief description of the project.
-Link to the project overview page.
-Brief description of Andrew.
-Brief description of the people Andrew has collaborated with on this project and link to Collaborators page.
-Link to contact page. "
+  title : "Deep Learning for Spatial and <br> Spatio-Temporal Statistics" image : "images/statsgpu.png" content : "Webpage on work done at the University of Wollongong, Australia, since 2018 on the application of deep learning models to spatial and spatio-temporal statistical models"
 #  button:
 #    enable : true
 #    label : "Contact Us"